satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

-ParaView 5.6.0 Release Notes
+Visocyte 5.6.0 Release Notes
 ============================

-Major changes made since ParaView 5.5.2 are listed in this document.
+Major changes made since Visocyte 5.5.2 are listed in this document.
 The full list of issues addressed by this release is available
 [here](https://gitlab.kitware.com/visocyte/visocyte/milestones/8).

 # General Notes

-## State file compatibility with ParaView 4.2
+## State file compatibility with Visocyte 4.2

-State files from ParaView 4.1 or earlier are no longer supported.
-To update state files from ParaView 4.1 or earlier, please use ParaView 5.5, open the state file, then save a new copy of the state file.
-The saved version will be readable by ParaView 5.6.
+State files from Visocyte 4.1 or earlier are no longer supported.
+To update state files from Visocyte 4.1 or earlier, please use Visocyte 5.5, open the state file, then save a new copy of the state file.
+The saved version will be readable by Visocyte 5.6.

 # Community

-ParaView community support has moved to http://discourse.visocyte.org.
+Visocyte community support has moved to http://discourse.visocyte.org.
 The archives of the mailing lists visocyte@visocyte.org and visocyte-developers@visocyte.org will be preserved, but no new emails to these lists will be accepted.